microsoft/hlsl-specs/proposals/infra/INF-0002-binding-resource-binding-diagnostics.md

 checked for validity.
 If there is an incompatibility, a diagnostic will be emitted.
 In the case that there is no resource attribute, futher analysis is required.
 The compiler will run some analysis on the given type to see whether or not it is among the prohibited types.
-If the type is intangible, a union, or a bitfield, an error will be emitted.
+If the type is non-intangible, a union, or a bitfield, an error will be emitted.
 Otherwise, the type will be assumed to be an aggregate type, a UDT.
 The UDT will be analyzed to determine whether any valid resource objects exist within.
 If none exist, then an error will be